 - 5.1.1 To qualify as a VCT, a company must be approved as such by HMRC.
 To maintain approval, the conditions summarised below must continue to be satisfied throughout the life of the VCT: - the VCT's income must have been derived wholly or mainly from shares and securities (in the case of securities issued by a company, meaning loans with a five-year or greater maturity period); - (ii) no holding in a company (other than a VCT or a company which would, if its shares were listed, qualify as a venture capital trust) by the VCT may represent more than 15%, by value, of the VCT's total investments at the time of investment; - (iii) the VCT must not have retained more than 15% of the income derived from shares or securities in any accounting period; - (iv) the VCT must not be a close company.
-Its ordinary share capital must be listed on a regulated European market by no later than the beginning of the accounting period following that in which the application for approval is made; - (v) at least 70%, by value, of the VCT's investments must be represented by shares or securities comprising Qualifying Investments.
-From 1 March 2020 for Octopus AIM and from 1 December 2019 for Octopus AIM 2, this requirement will increase to 80%; - (vi) for funds raised after 28 February 2019 for Octopus AIM and for funds raised after 30 November 2018 for Octopus AIM 2, at least 30% of those funds must be invested in Qualifying Investments by the anniversary of the accounting period in which those funds were raised. - (vii) for funds included in the requirement at (v) above, have at least 70%, by value, of the VCT's Qualifying Investments in "eligible shares", that is shares which carry no preferential rights to assets on a winding up and no rights to be redeemed although they may have certain preferential rights to dividends so long as that right is non cumulative and is not subject to discretion (investments made before 6 April 2018 from funds raised before 6 April 2011 are excluded from this requirement); - (viii) the VCT must not make an investment in a company which causes that company to receive more than £5 million of Risk Finance State Aid investment in the 12 months ended on the date of the investment (£10 million for a Knowledge Intensive Company); - the VCT must not return capital to shareholders before the third anniversary of the end of the accounting period during which the subscription for those shares occurs;
+Its ordinary share capital must be listed on a regulated European market by no later than the beginning of the accounting period following that in which the application for approval is made; - (v) at least 80%, by value, of the VCT's investments must be represented by shares or securities comprising Qualifying Investments.
+Funds raised by a further share issue are disregarded in judging whether this condition has been met for accounting periods ending no later than three years after the new issue; - (vi) for funds raised after 28 February 2019 for Octopus AIM and for funds raised after 30 November 2018 for Octopus AIM 2, at least 30% of those funds must be invested in Qualifying Investments by the anniversary of the end of the accounting period in which those funds were raised; - (vii) for funds included in the requirement at (v) above, have at least 70%, by value, of the VCT's Qualifying Investments in "eligible shares", that is shares which carry no preferential rights to assets on a winding up and no rights to be redeemed although they may have certain preferential rights to dividends so long as that right is non cumulative and is not subject to discretion (investments made before 6 April 2018 from funds raised before 6 April 2011 are excluded from this requirement); - (viii) the VCT must not make an investment in a company which causes that company to receive more than £5 million of Risk Finance State Aid investment in the 12 months ended on the date of the investment (£10 million for a Knowledge Intensive Company); - (ix) the VCT must not return capital to shareholders before the third anniversary of the end of the accounting period during which the subscription for those shares occurs;